jaredszajkowski/jaredszajkowski.github.io/content/post/hello-world/index.md

 The site can be updated either through codespace, or locally as long as Hugo and it's required dependencies have been installed.

+One last note, the simple command after making any changes and to push those updates is as follows:

+    $ hugo && git add . && git commit -am "Updating site" && git push

+## References

 Here's the full list of resources I referenced for deploying Hugo with GitHub pages:

 https://www.o11ycloud.com/posts/gh_hugo/</br>
 https://github.com/CaiJimmy/hugo-theme-stack</br>
 https://medium.com/@magstherdev/github-pages-hugo-86ae6bcbadd

-One last note, the simple command after making any changes and to push those updates is as follows:

-    $ hugo && git add . && git commit -am "Updating site" && git push